 Notable & Unique: Car Ownership

-exclusive analysis shows that the Saint Nicholas Ave / W 125th St neighborhood has
+three.
+But households in the Saint Nicholas Ave / W 125th St neighborhood buck

 59.4% of the households in this neighborhood don't own a car at